-Best credit cards for newcomers in Canada 2024
+Best credit cards for newcomers to Canada

-Partners on this page provide us earnings.
+While we adhere to strict editorial guidelines, partners on this page may provide us earnings.

 Card name Card details Get started

-Scotia Momentum No-Fee Visa Card ◦ $0 annual fee
+Scotiabank Momentum No-Fee Visa Card ◦ $0 annual fee

 ◦ 1% cash back at gas stations, grocery stores, drugs stores, and on recurring payments.